cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-messages.md

 ## A signing Stargate for Checkers

-Once more taking [inspiration from `SigningStargateClient`](https://github.com/cosmos/cosmjs/blob/13ce43c/packages/stargate/src/signingstargateclient.ts#L53-L66). you prepare the ground by registering your new types in addition to the others so that your client knows them all:
+This process again takes [inspiration from `SigningStargateClient`](https://github.com/cosmos/cosmjs/blob/13ce43c/packages/stargate/src/signingstargateclient.ts#L53-L66).
+Prepare by registering your new types in addition to the others, so that your client knows them all:

 ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/dab7dd4/src/checkers_signingstargateclient.ts#L24-L31]
 import { defaultRegistryTypes } from "@cosmjs/stargate"